 Nuchal Translucency

-Alongside the scan we require you to have a blood test at least three working days prior.
+If you are having combined screening for chromosomal conditions and/or preterm preeclampsia in addition to the assessment of your baby's anatomy, your doctor will have given you a form for a blood test.
+This test should be completed at least three working days prior.
 The pathology results and the scan measurements are used together to provide your report.

-• We require you to have a full bladder during this scan.
-Please drink 500ml of water one hour before your appointment and try your best not to empty your bladder.
-If you experience difficulty doing this, please talk to us at the time of booking.
+A full bladder is required for this scan.
+Please drink 500ml of water one hour before your appointment and try not to empty your bladder.
+If you experience difficulty holding your bladder, please mention this at the time of booking.

-• Due to the medical nature of the appointment we ask that you are accompanied by only one other person.
-If you would like to bring another child, it’s important to be aware that sometimes an internal examination is also required and during this, the child will need to leave the room and be supervised.
+Due to the medical nature of the scan, we ask that you be accompanied by only one other person.
+If you need to bring another child, please ensure they are supervised at all times.

 This gel helps the sonographer move the transducer over your abdomen and towards the pelvic/ovarian area.

-During a nuchal translucency scan the sonographer will measure the fluid at the back of the baby’s neck.
-If this area is thicker than normal, it can be an early sign of Down syndrome, trisomy 18 or cardiac problems.
+During a nuchal translucency scan, the sonographer will perform multiple measurements, including the fluid at the back of the baby’s neck.

 How much will it cost?